cbab/babeltrace/doc/bindings/python/source/reader.rst

 .. currentmodule:: babeltrace.reader

-The classes documented below are related to **reading traces**, that is, adding one to many traces to a trace collection, iterating their events, and reading the event names, timestamps, contexts and payloads.
+The classes documented below are related to **reading traces** operations.
+Common operations such as adding traces to a trace collection, iterating on their events, reading event names, timestamps, contexts and payloads can be accomplished by using these classes.

-The Babeltrace Python binding's reader API has two categories of available types, all in the :mod:`babeltrace.reader` module.
-The first one can be used to open traces and iterate theirs events.

-The typical scenario for reading one to many traces is:
+The Babeltrace Python bindings' reader API exposes two categories of classes.
+The first category is used to open traces and iterate on theirs events.
+The typical procedure for reading traces is:

 1. Create a :class:`TraceCollection` instance.
 2. Add traces to this collection using :meth:`TraceCollection.add_trace`.
-3. Iterate :attr:`TraceCollection.events` to get :class:`Event`
+3. Iterate on :attr:`TraceCollection.events` to get :class:`Event`
-   objects and perform your analysis in Python using them.
+   objects and perform the desired computation on event data.

 .. seealso::